-- In order to successfully complete its standardizing and enabling role, a Project Management Office needs to interact with a wide array of operational and executive stakeholders across the business.
+- To successfully complete its standardizing and enabling role, a PMO interacts with a wide array of operational and executive stakeholders.

-- As a high-level, outcome-oriented function, the PMO often reports to the C-suite — either the CEO or the senior leaders in charge of other strategic business aspects.
+- As a high-level, outcome-oriented function, the PMO often reports to the C-suite.
+This can be either the CEO or other senior leaders in charge of other strategic business aspects.

 - In other enterprises, a dedicated PPM Governance Council is appointed to work with the PMO and provide guidance and oversight to PPM strategies.

 As often when it comes to PPM choices, there is not a single correct answer.
-The size, the line of business, and the objectives of the firm will play an instrumental role in the placement of a Project Management Office.
+The size, line of business, and firm objectives will play an instrumental role in the placement of a PMO.
 Let’s explore the various options.

 - The selection of the projects to be undertaken, deferred, or terminated